The proxy allows you to make multiple requests to a website if there’s a need for it without being detected or blocked.

-The problem with running in headless mode is that this dialog never even exists, as there is no UI in a headless browser.
-This means that other avenues have to be taken in order to authenticate your proxy.
-Perhaps you've tried doing this (which doesn't work):
+The problem with running in headless mode is that this dialog never exists, as there is no visible UI.
+This means that you must take another approach to authenticate your proxy.

-1. Using the authenticate() method on the Puppeteer page object:
+1. Using the authenticate() method on the puppet page object

 const username = 'jimmy49';